-Parents/guardians will be expected to provide their child with a personal face covering (mask) to wear at school to reduce the spread of their own respiratory droplets to protect others.
+Parents/guardians will be expected to provide their child with a personal face covering to wear at school to reduce the spread of their own respiratory droplets, to protect others.
+If a student is without a mask, one will be provided by the school.

-- In Grades 4 to 12, students will wear non-medical or cloth masks while in school. - \rightarrow In Kindergarten to Grade 3, non-medical or cloth masks are strongly encouraged for students. - Grade 3 students in a split grade 3 and 4 class will wear non-medical or cloth masks. - > Teachers will endeavour to provide opportunities for outside breaks where masks may be removed. - \rightarrow If a student does not have a face covering, they will be provided a non-medical mask by the school. - > For students who are unable to wear a face covering, please speak with your child's teacher or school Principal.
+- In Grades JK to 12, students will wear non-medical or cloth masks while in school. - > Students participating in Before and After programs are also required to wear a non-medical or cloth mask while in school. - Masks are mandatory for all students when outdoors unless physical distancing is maintained - > Teachers will endeavour to provide opportunities for outside breaks where physical distancing can be maintained and masks may be removed. -) If a student does not have a face covering, they will be provided a non-medical mask by the school.
+A supply of face coverings is being provided to the Board through the Ministry. - > Students who are unable to wear a face covering, should speak with their teacher or school Principal about the exemption process.